 Finding Mental Clarity, Physical Wellness Through Yoga

-Writer/photographer Nerissa Sparkman is an "artist, yogi, rebel, and activist with a gypsy heart".
-In the first-in-a-series of stories on fitness and yoga, Nerissa drills down into the psyche of Victor Miller, to bring out his untold story.
+Tab’s View was a great short-lived online ‘zine headquartered in a restored historic storefront office in Germantown.
+Founder and publisher Tracy Beale created a resource for locals who were passionate about life.
+Nerissa Sparkman, an “artist, yogi, rebel, and activist with a gypsy heart” wrote the first-in-a-series of stories on fitness and yoga, Nerissa drilled down into the psyche of Victor Miller, to bring out the true untold story.

 photos: Nerissa Sparkman/Tab’s View